niklasramo/dragdoll/docs/docs/draggable.md

 ## Creating Plugins

 Draggable has a very simple plugin system, which allows you to extend the default functionality.
-Plugins are added to a Draggable instance via [`use`](#use) method, one by one.
+Plugins are added to a Draggable instance via [`use`](#use) method, one by one, preferably at the same time when instantiating the Draggable.

 Note that you can't remove a plugin from a Draggable instance and can't add a plugin with the same name twice.
 If your plugin depends on a specific version of a specific plugin you need to do the checking manually yourself during plugin instantiation and e.g. throw and error if conditions are not met.
 All the plugins are added to [draggable.plugins](#plugins) property, which you can use to do such checking.